zcash/zips/drafts/bitcartel-nu0-tx-format/draft.rst

 Transaction format version 1 and 2
 ----------------------------------

-Zcash launched with support for upstream Bitcoin version 1 transactions and a new version 2 transaction format which added fields required for shielded transactions.
+Zcash launched with support for upstream Bitcoin version 1 transactions and defined a new version 2 transaction format which added fields required for shielded transactions.

 ======== =============== =========================== =======
 Version  Field           Description                 Type